aws/aws-cdk/CONTRIBUTING.md

 #### Verify your fix by deployment

-If your PR updates a specific library, you will need to write a simple CDK application and make sure it synthesizes and deploys correctly.
+If your PR updates a specific library, you might want to write a simple CDK application and make sure it synthesizes and deploys correctly.
 For example, if you modify files under `packages/aws-cdk-lib/aws-eks`, you can write a simple CDK app in typescript to verify its behavior: